 How is the cipher chosen in an SSL or TLS session?

 In general, when an SSL client, such as an email program or web browser, connects to a server and wishes to use SSL or TLS, the client sends the server a list of encryption ciphers that it supports.
 The server then goes through the list, in order, and chooses the first match that it also supports.
 Usually, the client orders the list with the most secure methods first, so that the most secure method supported by both the client and server is selected.
 Sometimes, the client orders the list based on other criteria to make a compromise between security and speed; this can result in a sub-optimal cipher being chosen.

 Most modern web and email servers that support SSL encryption, like LuxSci.com’s servers, support many different strong encryption techniques all the way up to 128-bit RC4 and 256-bit AES.
-They provide a variety, instead of just a single really good method, so that users who have old or broken software can still take advantage of encryption, even if it is weaker than it should be.
+They provide a variety, instead of just a single really good method, so that users who have old or broken software can still take advantage of encryption, even if it is weaker than it should ideally be.
 Additionally, most companies that provide security services do not permit use of techniques that deemed are “too weak” and which can be broken very easily (like the old “export grade ciphers” that used to be in prevalent use).
 So, if you are connecting to a reputable service provided over SSL or TLS, the type of encryption that will be used is almost certainly determined by your client program (i.e. email program or web browser) based on the options (and the order thereof) presented by the server.

 What encryption techniques are supported by modern web browsers?

 For any given web browser, it is easy to see what the best encryption technique it supports by browsing to the web site: https://www.fortify.net/cgi/ssl_2.pl